cyril/r_spec-clone.rb/docs/index.md

 Its behavior is slightly different from `describe` because each `context` runs its tests in isolation, so side effects caused by testing do not propagate out of contexts.

-`describe` and `context` take an optional description as argument and a block containing the individual specs or nested groupings.

 ### Expectations

 Expectations define if the value being tested (_actual_) matches a certain value or specific criteria.